JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 I would appreciate any help in completing and improving this tool and its features.
 Feel free to contact me if you have any feedback, suggestions or questions.

-+ Unity UI implementation (Currently work in progress but I cannot guarantee a release date)
++ Unity UI implementation (Currently work in progress but already has very rought implimentation)
-+ GUI implementation (Basic implimentation already available & WIP)
++ GUI implementation
 + Filtering & Grouping (The current UI implimentation is relatively simple and won't work well for huge amounts of monitored members.
 I would like to address this issue by adding multiple tabs/groups as well as a simple way to filter displayed member.)
 + Method monitoring (Properties can be used as a workaround)
 + Class scoped monitoring
 + Class / object monitoring (Properties returning ToString() can be used as a workaround)
 + Improved IL2CPP support / AOT generation
 + Full Compatibility with 2020.3 (LTS)
-+ Add the option for synchronous porofiling.
++ Add the option for synchronous profiling.
 (Especially to make the tool compatible for platforms without multithreading support)
++ Custom update / evaluation loops or more control over the ```Tick``` loop.

 &nbsp;